rosafilgueira/dispel4py_workflows/twitter_sentiment/README.md

     	* You should now see new fields labeled "Access token" and "Access token secret" at the bottom of the page.
     	* You now have a Twitter application that can act on behalf of your Twitter user to read data from Twitter.

-    2. Connect your Twitter application to these scripts
+    2.Connect your Twitter application to these scripts
 	* Open get_live_tweets.py and enter your information here:

 		access_token_key = xxxxxxxx